 It’s difficult to put too fine a point on what an insurance company will do in its efforts to deny your claim or minimize your settlement.
 In Tricks of the Trade: How Insurance Companies Deny, Delay, Confuse and Refuse, the American Association for Justice reports on exactly how low many insurance companies will go to keep from justly compensating you for the damages you incur in an accident.
 This includes well-known companies that spend billions of advertising dollars to gain your trust.
 Some of their techniques—denying claims outright, delaying claims and payments, and confusing claimants with incomprehensible insurance doublespeak—are extremely heavy–handed.
 In other words, it’s bad.

 At Stewart J. Guss, Injury Accident Lawyers, in Houston, we make it our business to stay on top of the insurance company involved.
 Your rights and your rightful compensation are too important not to do so.

 If You Were Injured in a Hit and Run Accident, Consult a Skilled Houston Car Accident Attorney Today

 Houston is an exciting, vital city, and part of that vitality translates into traffic—lots and lots of traffic.
 With heavy traffic comes traffic accidents, and sometimes these accidents are caused by the negligence of a driver who doesn’t even bother to stop.
 Hit and run accidents are especially upsetting, and their claims are especially difficult to handle.
-The nationally recognized legal team at Stewart J. Guss, Attorney at Law has dedicated itself to protecting the rights of hit and run victims for decades, and we’re not afraid to take on the insurance companies.
+The nationally recognized legal team at Stewart J. Guss, Injury Accident Lawyers has dedicated itself to protecting the rights of hit and run victims for decades, and we’re not afraid to take on the insurance companies.
 We’re here to help you, so please contact or call us right now at (866) 437-3820 to schedule an evaluation of your case.